klog

 Can I capture timezone information?

-No. In case you are affected by a timezone change or a switch to daylight saving time you need to account for that yourself.
+No. In case you are affected by a timezone change or a switch to daylight saving time you need to account for that manually.
 Realistically, this doesn’t happen all too often anyway, so it’s a tradeoff for simplicity to omit the timezone information altogether.

 What happens when I track more than 24 hours per day?